AntoinePurnelle/OufMime-Android-Compose/README.md

 # OufMime-Android-Compose

-Android app developped in Kotlin with Jetpack Compose as a learning project.
+Android app developed in Kotlin with Jetpack Compose as a learning project.

 OufMime is a family game where two teams will try to guess the most words.
 It is played in three rounds: